 This is Paul’s conclusion from longer a discourse, but the point is that Christ is all that matters which means he had to relinquish some things.
 And in Paul’s case, he relinquished everything for Christ.
 He believed and trusted Christ above anything else.
 The preacher man followed up with a broad statement that I knew he was going say.
 “Maybe you need to relinquish something, today,” he said and gave a short list of things folks might need to relinquish.

 Without going into a bunch of details I will summarize.
 We own our home free-and-clear in California, and we packed up and left.
-We anticipated when we got to South Carolina everything would be fine and dandy.
+We anticipated when we got to South Carolina everything was in order.
 We did not foresee any issues, but there were, and we had no idea until we were 2,400 miles away kicking back in an RV camp.
-If we cannot get over this final, insurmountable mountain, then it is over.
-We will be headed back to California.
-But that is okay.
+If we cannot get over this final, insurmountable mountain, then it is over and we head back to California.
+But that was okay.

-Now, how do I come to terms with the previous claims I wrote about how Abba Father answered all our prayers that got us here?
+Now, how do I come to terms with the previous claims I wrote about Abba Father answering all our prayers that got us here?
 Did I imagine them?
 Was it all wishful thinking?
 Was I being omnipotent?
-I wrestled with that in my heart, mind, and soul over and over again.
-Jeanne and I went over all the circumstances that made it possible for us to get here.
+I wrestled with that in my heart, mind, and soul.
+Jeanne-Marie and I reviewed all the circumstances that made it possible for us to get here.
 There was nothing that jumped out and shouted: “STOP!”
 We pressed on day by day.
-I will neither second guess the answered prayers that got us here nor second guess God.
+I chose to neither second guess the answered prayers that got us here nor second guess God.
 To some, this makes God look like a cosmic puppet master toying with his followers.
 I cannot do anything about that.
-I can say with confidence that he is my Abba Father who meets all my needs.
-Always has, even when I was faithless, he remained faithful.
+I can confidently say that God is my Abba Father who met all my needs.
+He always has even when I was faithless, he remained faithful.
 He is a good, good Father, and I will believe him no matter what.

 What happens next?
 I do not know, but whatever happens, it is in our best interest.
 God, my Abba Father, knows the end from the beginning and we have not reached the end of this.